HochschuleHofStundenplanapp/SwiftUI/CodeSnippets/PureSwift/CommentsFetcher/README.md

 ## Introduction

-CommentsFetcher is a clerk, that fetches all lecture data by using the Pipelines-class.
+LectureDownloader is a clerk, that fetches all lecture data by using the Pipelines-class.
 The data is then stored in files.
 ```
 loadAllSemesters() downloads data via Pipeline-Class and stores lectures in files.